 Nelson Fire Rescue firefighter Bob Patton was on watch that night when a call came in at 02:50 from BC Ambulance dispatch with a report of a vehicle off the road and upside down in the river.
 Captain Bob Slade, the other member on duty, responded to the scene in Engine 2 at 02:55.
 While en route, Captain Slade was advised much to his surprise that the occupant was still alive and talking, so he told Patton to contact volunteer Fire Chief Al Craft of neighbouring Beasley Fire Rescue and have a couple of their swiftwater rescue personnel attend with their rescue boat.

 RCMP Constable Steve Grouhel was also called at 02:50 with a report of a vehicle in the river, but he was a half hour away, even running code three with lights and sirens.
-Nelson's Constable Jacobsen had been monitoring the developing situation.
+Meanwhile, Nelson's Constable Jacobsen had been monitoring the developing situation.
 Aware that time was absolutely of the essence, he made the decision to leave his jurisdictional boundaries and respond directly to the scene of the accident.

 Beasley Fire Chief Al Craft received a call from Bob Patton at 03:00, requesting a mutual aid response with Beasley’s rescue boat and cold water gear.
 Craft called his deputy chief, Fred Doerfler, telling him to suit up and meet him on scene, then went straight to the fire hall to get the boat and swiftwater rescue equipment.